Written by Holly Alyssa MacCormick

 Maria Gonzalez Bonneville has made it her mission to help the people of California live better, healthier lives.
 In her roles as vice-chair of the California Institute for Regenerative Medicine’s (CIRM) governing board and as chair of CIRM’s Accessibility and Affordability Working Group (AAWG), she does exactly that.

-Bonneville joined CIRM around the time her father was diagnosed with Parkinson’s disease in 2011.
-She built a successful career in state politics over 15 years and was not planning a change, but learning about CIRM and her father’s recent diagnosis drove home the importance of helping people in a way that suddenly had new meaning for her, by improving human health.
+Bonneville joined CIRM around the time her father received a diagnosis for Parkinson’s disease in 2011.
+She built a successful career in state politics over 15 years and was not planning a change, but learning about CIRM and her father’s diagnosis drove home the importance of helping people in a way that suddenly had new meaning for her, by improving human health.

 “I wanted to be part of an organization whose mission and commitment to the people of California was just so clear, it’s unwavering,” said Bonneville.
 “The programs CIRM funds could lead to discoveries that save people from being subject to an awful disease for the rest of their lives.
 How can you not want to be a part of something like that?”